leoxiaobin/deep-high-resolution-net.pytorch/README.md

 # Deep High-Resolution Representation Learning for Human Pose Estimation (CVPR 2019)
 ## News
+- Visualization code for showing the pose estimation results.
+Thanks Depu!
 - If you are interested in internship or research positions related to computer vision in ByteDance AI Lab, feel free to contact me(leoxiaobin-at-gmail.com).
 - [2019/08/27] HigherHRNet is now on [ArXiv](https://arxiv.org/abs/1908.10357), which is a bottom-up approach for human pose estimation powerd by HRNet.
 We will also release code and models at [Higher-HRNet-Human-Pose-Estimation](https://github.com/HRNet/Higher-HRNet-Human-Pose-Estimation), stay tuned!
 - Our new work [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514) is available at [HRNet](https://github.com/HRNet).
 Our HRNet has been applied to a wide range of vision tasks, such as [image classification](https://github.com/HRNet/HRNet-Image-Classification), [objection detection](https://github.com/HRNet/HRNet-Object-Detection), [semantic segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [facial landmark](https://github.com/HRNet/HRNet-Facial-Landmark-Detection).